adrybakov/rad-tools/docs/source/user-guide/tb2j-extractor.rst

 Relative or absolute path to the folder for saving outputs.

 If the folder does not exist then it is created from the specified path.
-The creation is applied recursevly to the path, starting from the right until the existing folder is reached.
+The creation is applied recursively to the path, starting from the right until the existing folder is reached.

 .. code-block:: text